peercoin/coinlib/coinlib/README.md

 are pre-generated.
 These only need to be updated when the underlying secp256k1 library is changed.

-Bindings for the native libraries (excluding WebAssembly) are generated from the `headers/secp256k1.h` file using `dart run ffigen` within the `coinlib` package.
+Bindings for the native libraries (excluding WebAssembly) are generated from the same pinned source archive using `dart run tool/ffigen.dart` within the `coinlib` package.
+The command also regenerates the mapping used by the native link hook.

 The WebAssembly module has been pre-built to `lib/src/secp256k1/secp256k1.wasm.g.dart`.
 It may be rebuilt using `dart run